atastycookie/DirBuster-for-Chrome/README.md

 ## Usage

-1. Import directory as the chrome extension.
+1. Import `src` directory as the chrome extension.
 2. Open target page, and click "Start DirBusting".